2iq/aws-ecr-create-repository/README.md

 # aws-ecr-create-repository

-GitHub action that creates AWS ECR repository if not available.
+This GitHub action creates a new AWS ECR repository.

+In case a ECR repository with the same name already exists, it will exit.
+The name for the AWS ECR repository can be specified or it will fallback to the current git repository name.
+On creation a lifecycle is added that removes untagged images after 30 days.

 ## Usage

-This action checks if wanted ECR repository exists.
-If the ECR repository is not existent then the GitHub action creates one and sets lifecycle.
-If repository is already existent then nothing else happens.
-Outputs are set in any case.

-## Examples
+The action uses defaults, that allow usage without custom configuration.

-### Check and create ECR repo with default name
+### Create ECR repo with default name

-This is the most easy example:
+This is the most simple example.
+It will create a ECR repository using the git repository's name.

 ```yaml
       - uses: @2iq/aws-ecr-create-repository@v1
 ```

-Because `ecr-name` was not provided the GitHub Action will take default name.
-Default name is the name of git repo (without organization) where action is running.
-You can also use custom ECR name as example below shows.

 ### Create ECR repo with custom name

-This is example with custom ECR name:
+A custom name can set with the property `ecr-name`.

 ```yaml
       - uses: @2iq/aws-ecr-create-repository@v1